More Than 300 Chemical Attacks Launched During Syrian Civil War, Study Says

 As NPR's Tim Mak reported, the U.S. withdrawal from Syria "was news to American diplomats, military officers and lawmakers, who raised concerns that ISIS had not yet been defeated and that the withdrawal would leave U.S. allies in the lurch."

 Secretary of Defense James Mattis announced his resignation the day after the announcement to withdraw troops.
 Days later, Brett McGurk followed.
-He was the the U.S. envoy to the coalition fighting the Islamic State.
+He was the U.S. envoy to the coalition fighting the Islamic State.